aws-quickstart/quickstart-snyk-serverless/README.md

 This reference deployment builds a continuous integration and continuous delivery (CI/CD) environment on the AWS Cloud.
 As a foundation, it uses the [Serverless CI/CD Quick Start created by Trek10](https://fwd.aws/jXjN8).
 This CI/CD environment provides an enterprise-ready, dynamic deployment pipeline for your serverless applications.

-Following AWS best practices for isolating resources, this Quick Start walks you through creating three AWS accounts (subaccounts): development, production, and shared services.
+Following AWS best practices for isolating resources, this Quick Start walks you through creating three AWS accounts (subaccounts): development, shared services, and production.

 * The development account is a staging environment for developing your serverless-application code.
 * The shared services account hosts the core deployment infrastructure and serverless-application source code.